 But first, a little bit about Bergen.

-It rained there, a lot.
-I was rained on 5 days out of the 7 I spent there – apparently it’s been the worse summer for rain in Bergen since 1929.
-So, when the sun shone brightly one morning, and stayed in the sky for the full day, I headed to the mountains just outside the city for a spot of hiking.
+It rained there a lot.
+I was rained on five days out of the 7 I spent there – apparently, it’s been the worst summer for rain in Bergen since 1929.
+So, when the sun shone brightly one morning and stayed in the sky for the full day, I headed to the mountains just outside the city for a spot of hiking.

-It was sweltering with heat and I was sorely tempted to take a dip in Storevatnet lake on Sandviksfjellet mountain, pictured above.
+It was sweltering with heat, and I was sorely tempted to take a dip in Storevatnet Lake on Sandviksfjellet, pictured above.
 This place was one of the most beautiful places I have ever been to.

-I still had blueberries on the brain when my husband and children collected me from the airport (during the summer months there’s a direct flight from Shetland to Bergen), so I popped a big packet of them into our supermarket trolley en route home.
-Shop bought are never as good as wild, but they’d do.
+I still had blueberries on my brain flying back to Shetland (during the summer months, there’s a direct flight from Shetland to Bergen), so I popped a big packet of them into my supermarket trolley en route home.
+Shop-bought are never as good as wild, but they’d do.

 When faced with a mountain of over ripe bananas and these blueberries I quite fancied making blueberry banana muffins, and I found a lovely sounding recipe for banana crumb muffins in a recipe notebook my grandmother sent me, so I tweaked it a bit, UK-ifying the measures and adding a generous portion of juicy blueberries.